HansS/SystemJS-Node-Starter-Template/README.md

 ----

 * main.js - the entryfile that contains the SystemJS bootstraper.
-* app.js - is the entrypoint for your app.
-(The real entrypoint)
+* app.js - is the real entrypoint for your app (after main.js)

 Notes
 ----
-When creating ES6 modules, make sure to add following line in the top of your module files to make SystemJS detect them as ES6 code:
+When creating ES6 modules, make sure to add the following line in the top of your module files to make SystemJS detect them as ES6 code:

     "format es6";